NMReDATAInitiative/NMReDATAInitiative.github.io/NMReDATA_tag_format.md

 #### \<NMREDATA_SMILES\> (optional but desired)

-Here comes the *isomeric smiles* when the molecule contains explicit H.
+Here comes the *isomeric SMILES* when the molecule contains explicit H.
-Otherwise *canonical smile* is OK.
+Otherwise *standard SMILES* is OK.
 This will allow to generate text including all the NMReDATA into pure text (report, PhD, paper, etc.).
 This be further developed, but it should be included.